SHOCKING! Shweta Tiwari Accuses Husband Abhinav Kohli Of Domestic Violence; Files Complaint?

 A few months ago, there were reports that television actress Shweta Tiwari and Abhinav Kohli, who tied the knot in 2013, were having trouble in their marriage and were staying apart.
 But Shweta had clarified as to why they were staying apart.
 According to the latest report, Shweta has become victim of domestic violence yet again!
 The actress went to the police station along with her daughter.

-As per Spotboye report, "Shweta was in tears along with daughter Palak and screaming loud at the police station."
+As per Spotboye report, "Shweta was in tears along with daughter and screaming loud at the police station."
 The report suggested that since a year, Shweta is said to be having serious problems with Abhinav.
 Neither of them opened up about the same.

 Abhinav Slapped Palak!

-But the flashpoint was reached when Abhinav slapped Palak in a fit of rage.
+But the flashpoint was reached when Abhinav slapped Shweta's daughter in a fit of rage.
 It seems that Shweta told to the police that Abhinav was often under the influence of alcohol.

 Abhinav Was Brought To Police Station